 Here’s how to sideload Kodi on Nvidia Shield:

 - Locate and download the APK file for the version of Kodi you wish to install.
 An APK file is a package that contains everything you need to install an Android app.
-The only guaranteed safe place to download Kodi APKs is the official Kodi website, but older versions and third-party builds will obviously come from elsewhere.
+The only guaranteed safe place to download Kodi APKs is the official Kodi website, and we strongly recommend scanning APKs found elsewhere for viruses before installing them

 - Once finished downloading onto a laptop, move the APK file onto a USB drive.
-APK files are usually small so just a simple thumb drive should do fine.
-Safely eject the drive when finished.
+APK files are usually quite small so just a simple thumb drive should do fine.
+Safely eject the drive when finished

-- Navigate to where you saved the Kodi APK file on your jump drive and select it.
-Click Install, then Install again to accept the permissions.
+- Navigate to where you saved the Kodi APK file on your flash drive and select it.
+Click Install, then Install again to accept the permissions

 - Continue through the preliminary setup, and start using Kodi!